SergBoi01/Senior-Project/README.md

+## DO NOT DELETE

+## This is main with the saved images showing in the screen

+This branch was made to show how to output saved images.
+This will be used later for outputting imaged in glossary page

 # Interpreter Assistance App

 A Flutter application designed to assist interpreters by translating written or typed symbols and text into a transcript.
 The application will use a customizable glossary and symbol set to provide accurate and real-time translations.